davis-cook98/SoftwareEngineeringProject/README.md

 ## Stack
 This project will use:
 - MongoDB: A NoSQL database that uses a json-like structure.
 We chose this because, with our preferences, there will be many fields that are not populated for some users, and some that require multiple entries.
 A non-relational database seemed perfect for this task.
-- Python: Our backend for this project will be done in Python.
-We chose this becasue we plan to do a lot of data-science-like mainpulation on our data and Python thrives in that environment.
+- Flask: We will be making two Flask APIs, one for read and one for write.
+These APIs will communicate with our React front end.
-- Django: We will have our frontend in Django.
-We chose Django because it is written in python and also works nicely with MongoDB.
+- React: We have our frontend for the project in React.
+React is a top js framework and will allow us to make a great web app with ease.

 ## Commands to install:
 This project usese pipenv for package management, removing the use for a requirements.txt file and making version control easier.